0xKourama/Elbanna-NP-Notes/work/vcenter_security.md

 1. what needs to be known?
 - the details of every prodecure

+# what are the questions on every hardening technique?
+1. what does this feature do?
+	- what does protect against?
+2. what are the procedures to get it done?
+3. what are the requirements to apply it?
+4. what are the consequences of applying it?
+5. what can we do to gaurantee the safety of applying it?
+	*snapshotsssssssss*
+	- what testing can be done?

 # what are my questions?
 1. what is a distributed virtual switch? what do we use it for? it a centralized switch across all ESXi hosts to allow for networking management
 2. what is the link between NSX and VCenter?